thatstraw/ccna-notes/dynamic routing/ospf.md

 - In the broadcast network type, routers will only form a full ospf adjacency with the DR and BDR of the segment.
 - Therefore, routers only exchange LSAS with DR and BDR.
 DROthers will not exchange LSAs with each other.
 - All routers will still have the same LSDB, but this reduces the amount of LSAs flooding the network.
-- When routers want to send messages to the DR/BDR they use multicast address 224.0.0.6
+- When routers want to send messages to the DR/BDR they use multicast address 224.0.0.6.

+- The DR and BDR will form a FULL adjacency will ALL routers in the subnet.
+DROthers will form a FULL adjacency only with the DR/BDR